 When cervical spine problems occur, several symptoms might manifest, including:

-- Stiffness in the neck region
+- Stiffness in the neck or cervical region overall

 - Tingling or numbness in the arms or hands